RajowanRJ/Code-Playground/README.md

-# Code-Playground
+# Code Playground
-In this repository I'll add my basic codes
+In this repository I'll add separate repositories for different types of Code!
 <br>
 Author - RajowanRJ